fordsfords/rstone/README.md

 My programming rosetta stone.
 Sometimes its hard remember which programming language uses which syntax.
 For example, "endif" -- does Bourne shell use that?
 Or does it use "fi"?
-(Spoiler: "fi" is shell.)
+Spoiler: "fi" is shell.
+So who does use "endif"?
-So who uses "endif"?
 C pre-processor conditionals.  :-)

 Thanks to http://bhami.com/rosetta.html for making a far more useful site (and coming up with an awesome name).